ajs-voices/the-first-vestige/readme.md

 He encounters them again and is engulfed in flames (and dies and rises from the ashes)

 Meets an 400 year old 8 year old (slightly insane, very childish girl who wants nothing more than to be loved but her hunger and thirst are uncontrollable) - she's been locked away by valence for hundreds of years to be used as a catalyst to destory humanity as we know it.
+(Morana Balog)

 Relationship woes:  There is much fighting when Nox leaves to go hunting everyone thought it was all over.